 Naturally I duly obliged.
 And for the last two years I have been wearing such shoes everywhere I go, not only for running.

 But something inside me told me this wasn’t right.
 I could not feel any connection to the ground.
 And I did not like the way my toes lifted at the front.
 It just all felt so disconnected.

 Whenever I took a walk down to the beach, I would always remove my shoes and walk barefoot along the ground.
 Walking on concrete barefoot, with our soft lifetime protected feet, in itself was quite a challenge.
 But I always like to persevere through the uncomfortable pain, knowing that this is what human feet are supposed to be able to do.

 If you look at a human foot of somebody who has never worn shoes, they look totally different to our modern day over-protected feet.
 They are wide, with toes that grip, and soles which are hard and leathery.

 So I instinctively knew something wasn’t right, but had not yet made the switch to a barefoot brand I liked.
 Mainly because I hadn’t found one which looked like a shoe.

 There is a barefoot shoe brand with the toes separated.
 And another brand with a more traditional style look.
 But without peer reviews, or anybody I trusted to make such recommendations, I continued to be wary of making the switch.

-Then back in April this year, Ben Coomber had Ben Le Vesconte, one of the founders of Vivobarefoot on his podcast.
+Then back in April this year, Ben Coomber had Ben Le Vesconte, the head coach of Vivobarefoot on his podcast.
 So that was the moment to make the switch.
 If Ben Coomber says this brand is awesome, that’s good enough for me.